imanng/api-overrides/README.md

 If you see a TypeScript error about `PrismaClient` not being exported:

-1. Run `ç` to regenerate the client
+1. Run `pnpm db:generate` to regenerate the client
 2. Restart your TypeScript server/IDE

 ### Database Connection Error